gboncoffee/gboncoffee/README.md

 My name is Gabriel G. de Brito.

-I'm a Computer science student at [computing department of the Federal University of Paraná](https://web.inf.ufpr.br/dinf/).
+I'm a Computer Science student at [computing department of the Federal University of Paraná](https://web.inf.ufpr.br/dinf/).
 I like Rust, C, Go, Lua and Haskell.